The best things to buy at Memorial Day sales

 “The Fourth of July will bring some more electronic deals for sure, and even the start of back-to-school sales,” she said.

-So if you need something for the home, retailers are ready with great deals from now through May 31, so you don't waste your money.
+So if you need something for the home, hardware salesman Tony Green and other retailers are ready with great deals from now through May 31, so you don’t waste your money.

 Follow John: